Educational Technology Cooperative

 Technology Purchasing Savings

-Schools, universities and agencies in SREB states saved $1.7 million on $17 million in technology purchases during fiscal year 2016 through SREB’s participation in MHECtech discount agreements.
+Schools, universities and agencies in SREB states saved $3.3 million on more than $33 million in technology purchases during fiscal year 2017 — double the FY2016 savings — through SREB’s participation in MHECtech discount agreements.
 Organizations in each of the 16 SREB states participated.

 South Carolina saved $87,682 on $886,566 in technology purchases in fiscal year 2017.